 AnAction.update() is periodically called by the IntelliJ Platform in response to user gestures.
 The

 update() method gives an action to evaluate the current context and enable or disable its functionality.
+Implementors must ensure that changing presentation and availability status handles all variants and state transitions; otherwise, the given Action will get "stuck".

 Determining the Action Context